Atlantic School of Theology: Academic programs

 AST's degree programs include the Master of Divinity (MDiv) – offered on campus (30 credits over three years) or in a blended campus/internet format (30 credits over five years, including a work placement) – and the Master of Arts (8 credits as a second theological degree or 18 credits as a first theological degree).
 The Master of Arts in Religious Studies and Theology is offered in collaboration with Saint Mary's University.
 The MA degree is usually pursued in preparation for doctoral studies, for vocational formation, or for personal enrichment.
 The MDiv degree, which is usually pursued in preparation for service to faith communities, may also be undertaken at the honours level (35 credits).
 Both MDiv and MA students may choose to write a thesis.

 Atlantic School of Theology's ecumenical degree programs also prepare students for chaplaincy in the contexts of health care, universities, prisons, and the military.

-AST also offers a Graduate Certificate in Theological Studies (10 credits); an Adult Education Certificate in Theological Studies (4 components, fully online); a Diploma in Youth Ministry; and a Diploma in the New Evangelization.
-An expanding number of Continuing Education offerings is part of AST's non-credit programming.

-Independent researchers and scholars, the public, area clergy, and those undertaking sabbaticals are welcome to make use of AST's library resources.

-Centres

-The Canadian Centre for Ethics in Public Affairs (CCEPA) was jointly sponsored by Atlantic School of Theology and Saint Mary's University.
+AST has conferred honorary Doctor of Divinity degrees on several notable leaders, including David Suzuki, Natalie MacMaster, Marie Wilson, and Elizabeth May.